hhuynh15/hhuynh15.github.io/_posts/2022-03-21-rust-server-in-docker-on-aws.md

 It's important to control how much resource your server uses as one process overconsuming resources can end up causing other programs to crash when they hit their limit.
 And Rust is known to be a very resource heavy application.
 Another thing is that Rust (or more accurately Unity) is known to crash when using more than 16GB of memory.
 Docker can solve this issue easily by adding the following flag to your `docker run` command: `-m 16g`.
 This will limit the maximum amount of memory your container can consome to 16GB.

 To limit your CPU utilization you can add the `--cpus="2.0"` flag when running your container.
-The `"2.0"` in the flag represents the amount of CPUs or cores you are alloting to that container.
+The `"2.0"` in the flag represents the amount of CPUs you are alloting to that container.
+You can also use decimal values like `--cpus="0.5"` or `--cpus="1.5"`.

 Remember to add all Docker arguments before the image name (in this case `didstopia/rust-server`) otherwise they'll get ignored.